 I wish I knew what that meant, and just so he would have had actual consequences for his behavior, kind of wish Braden had punched one of the straight guys, since clearly he knows about some new rule that defines who one can punch in the house, or in actual life, based upon their sexual orientation.

 Reality TV World’s interview challenged Braden more than any other I’ve read, and perhaps as a result, the site received the most incomprehensible (and alternately horrifying and hilarious) answers from Braden.
-An excerpt:

 Reality TV World: So do you think the comments were appropriate?